Arya-Chakraborty/AlgoMate/README.md

-# ByteBandits - Algorand Smart Contract Assistant
+# AlgoMate - Algorand Smart Contract Assistant

-ByteBandits is a VS Code extension that enhances Algorand smart contract development with AI-powered assistance.
+AlgoMate is a VS Code extension that enhances Algorand smart contract development with AI-powered assistance.
 It helps developers create, edit, and deploy smart contracts more efficiently on the Algorand blockchain.

 ## ✨ Features